 Purchasing things online is a great way to tie your identity to particular profiles and websites – after all, you're using your credit card details.
 If you don't want certain purchases associated with a profile – for example, maybe you want to make a private donation to a controversial site such as Wikileaks - you should consider using a digital currency such as Bitcoin, which, like cash, isn't tied to any identifying details about you.

 However, because bitcoin transactions are public, a determined sleuth could track specific amounts to eventually build a profile about who's spending it – and tie it back to an individual.
-A growing crop of anonymity-focused digital currencies are rising, such as Dashcoin which claims to be the first anonymous currency.
+A growing crop of anonymity-focused digital currencies are rising, such as are rising, such as Zcash, which has received over $700,000 from investors..
 However, it's not as widely accepted as Bitcoin (which itself isn't exactly the next Mastercard).

 At the end of the day, staying anonymous online takes extreme effort – tech giants and service providers go to great pains to make It very convenient and easy for us to display our movements and profiles in exchange for a free service.
 While there are benefits to being tracked, perhaps the key issue today is for people to realize that not only are free services at the expense of our privacy, but that our information is valuable – and we should question every company that requests it, invisibly or not.